DevDevinder/-SET09102_personal_portfolio/week2_setup.md

 IDE: Visual Studio community 2022 (Current Version 17.7.3)

-This was chosen as it is both able to run the expected software for developing the project and portable for attending meetings with the team and working from home.
+This was chosen as it is both:
+* Able to efficiently run the expected softwares for developing the project.
+* A Portability laptop for attending meetings with the team and working from home.

+# Working environments

-The Project will be built using the IDE: Visual Studio and git version control to work from a shared repository among the team.
+The Project will be built using the **IDE: Visual Studio** and git version control to work from a shared repository among the team.